-Its iconic shape includes an obvious clip-tipped blade.
-This hunting knife set includes a large blade with a belly hook and a smaller one for trimming.
-Knowing that this knife with a gut hook will mainly be used outdoors, Gerber gave it a durable rubber handle with good grip.
-This high-end hunting knife from Buck has a 4.13-inch 420HC stainless steel hook blade and a walnut handle for a classic look.
+The Sebenza from Chris Reeve Knives is widely considered to be one of the best folding pocket knife designs of all time, as it features a subtle clip-tipped blade.
+Buck's hunting knife set also includes a large blade with a belly hook and a smaller one for trimming, while Gerber's high-end hunting knife features a 4.13-inch 420HC stainless steel hook blade and walnut handle for a classic look.

 Goldilocks BladesGoldilocks blades are characterized by their strong tip and wide belly, making them perfect for meat processing, cutting tasks, and opening boxes from your last knife purchase.
 Bob Loveless popularized this shape, which is now found in many EDC knives such as the Banter from Joe Caswell Designs.